markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 ![](banners/ray.jpg "ew1920")

 I'm not sure what I was expecting, but this wasn't it.
 A two cour show (!) with heavy [Madoka Magica](https://anilist.co/anime/9756/Mahou-Shoujo-MadokaMagica/) crossed with [Yuki Yuna](https://anilist.co/anime/20800/Yuuki-Yuuna-wa-Yuusha-de-Aru/) vibes on what appears to be a shoestring budget.
-There wasn't a lot revealed in the opening episode and there was no investment in getting to know the characters (I can guess at the two main protagonists from the OP/ED but I would it would have been week without that assistance).
+There wasn't a lot revealed in the opening episode and there was no investment in getting to know the characters (I can guess at the two main protagonists from the OP/ED but it's not tremendously obvious).

 I can't help but think that this may have been better turning the 24-episode budget into a 12-episode show.
 We'll see if they can get me invested over the next few episodes, but at this point I have my reservations.